 Many parents call asking why their child does not wake up to the sound of the bedwetting alarm during or after bedwetting.
-In the beginning, it is normal children do not wake up to the sound of the bedwetting alarm.
-Children who wet their beds sleep very deeply by default and therefore do not wake up.
+It is normal that children do not wake up to the sound of the bedwetting alarm at the start.
+Children who wet their beds are often deep sleepers and therefore do not wake up.
 You could set off a fire alarm without waking them up.
 Children who wet their beds sleep so deeply that they don’t even wake up to the sound of the bedwetting alarm.
 The question is: how is that possible?

 How come my child doesn’t wake up from the bedwetting alarm?

 The Dryly bedwetting alarm training is based on the idea that we make the signal from the bladder to the brain stronger.
 In children who wet their beds, a signal does travel to the brain when the bladder is full, but the brain does not translate this signal into the behavior of getting up and going to the bathroom, therefore they do not wake up.
-With the Dryly bedwetting alarm, we train your child that when he/she hears the sound, they have to react; namely, go to the bathroom.
-This process takes time and is gradual, not waking them up at first is quite normal.
-Waking up to the bedwetting alarm is the first step to potty training.
+With the Dryly bedwetting alarm, we train your child that hearing the sound should trigger a response, which is going to the toilet.
+This process takes time and is done in steps, so it is normal that they do not wake up at first.
+Waking up from the alarm is the first step towards being potty trained

 Step 1 of becoming potty-trained